under-view/kmsroots/docs/vulkan.rst

 		uint32_t                      subpassDependencyCount;
 		const VkSubpassDependency     *subpassDependencies;

-	Most members may also be located at `VkRenderPassCreateInfo`_.
+	More information can be found at `VkRenderPassCreateInfo`_.

 	:c:member:`logicalDevice`
 		| Must pass a valid `VkDevice`_ handle (Logical Device)